XF-PAN/dicmo/README.md

   devtools::install_github("xf-pan/dicmo")
   library(dicmo)

-* the package source and windows binary can be found in: https://xf-pan.github.io/dicmo/
+* the package source and Windows binary can be found in: https://xf-pan.github.io/dicmo/